Camshaft2022/CI_PP1_FS/README.md

 - Google Fonts
 - Adobe Color
 - Font Awsome
-- Favicon<span>.</span>io

 ## Features
-The page consists of five pages and fourteen features
+The page consists of five sections and fourteen features

 ### Logo and Navigation Bar
 - Featured on all five pages
-- The navbar is fully responsive and changes to a toggler (hamburger menu) on smaller screens and includes links to the Homepage, About page, Menu page, Gallery and Contact us page
+- The navbar is fully responsive and is downsized on smaller screens
 - It allows users to easily navigate the page
 - The link for the page the user is currently on is highlighted

 ![Logo and navbar](docs/features/feature-logo-and-navbar.jpg)